astral-sh/ruff/docs/faq.md

 ## Does Ruff support NumPy- or Google-style docstrings?

 Yes!
-To enable specific docstring convention, add the following to your `pyproject.toml`:
+To enforce a docstring convention, add the following to your `pyproject.toml`:

 ```toml
 [tool.ruff.pydocstyle]